 The good news is that if AS is picked up early it can be fixed, and with a valve replacement you can make a full recovery and get back to normal life.

-If you’re over 65 ask to your doctor to listen to your heart, so you can get back to doing what you love more easily.
+So, if you’re over 65 ask your doctor to listen to your heart, so you can get back to doing what you love more easily and never missing a beat.

 Visit listentoyourheart.co.nz for more information before you visit.